 PVA filament is a 3D printing material mainly used for support structures for models printed in other filament.
 Common PVA can only be printed well with PLA.
-Higher grade product like PVA+ from Raise3D is compatible with many more popular materials such as ABS, PC and ASA.
-PVA is water-soluble, meaning it dissolves in water.
+Higher grade product like PVA+ from Raise3D is compatible with many more popular materials such as PETG, PA (nylon) and PA12 CF. PVA is water-soluble, meaning it dissolves in water.
 This characteristic makes it a popular 3D printing material for support structures because it can be easily removed, especially for models whose designs make it difficult or impossible to remove the support structure by hand.

-However, when printing with PVA filament, it is important to remember that it’s a meterial that absorbs moisture easily.
+However, when printing with PVA filament, it is important to remember that it’s a material that absorbs moisture easily.
 If it is not processed properly, there is a chance the printing will fail.

 PVA is not the only type of 3D printing material that can be removed by dissolving.
 Other filaments that can be dissolved include BVOH and HiPS from BASF, but these 3D printing materials usually suffer from a lower printing success rate.
 Also, these materials have a printing time that is 2-3 times longer than usual.
 Therefore, users need to do what they can to lower the risk of printing failure.

 In this guide, we will introduce the basic settings in ideaMaker for specialized support filaments such as PVA, BVOH, and HiPS.
 These specialized support filaments can be effective for 3D printers from Raise3D as well as printers from other brands*.

 *Disclaimer: When reading through this guide, keep in mind that while Polysupport is another kind of specialized support filament, it is not dissolvable.
 Therefore, the slicing settings in this guide do not apply to it.

 Support settings for PVA are different from conventional filaments, because PVA supports dissolve and can be removed.

 When applying PVA supports, the most commonly used settings are marked by red boxes shown in the above picture.